Enjoy Rio Pedaling through the city

 Rio de Janeiro is among the world’s best cities for cycling

 The city of Rio de Janeiro for its natural beauty, has always been welcoming to locals and tourists to the practice of cycling.
 But is in the recent history of the city that leaders decided to invest in this means of transport more focused on exercises and small service businesses, as a sustainable vehicle of transport at the example of the great European cities like Paris and Amsterdam.
 Today Rio is already ranked among the top 20 cities in the world to use the bicycle as transportation.

 The investments have begun by building bike lanes in 1992, at first around the beaches, expanding into the city.
-Today Rio de Janeiro has about 200km of cycle lanes in operation and it is estimated that by early 2014, the city has a total of 450km of bike paths built, transforming Rio into the city that will have the largest bicycle route in Latin America.
+Today Rio de Janeiro has about 450km of cycle lanes in operation, transforming Rio into the second city with the largest bicycle route in Latin America.
 In Copacabana some streets already have exclusive tracks for bicycles.

 Bike Racks as part of incentive

 The government in partnership with private companies in an attempt to spread the bicycle as a means of transport in Rio, put bike racks in various parts of the city and has launched the Bike Rio, a shared bicycle rental program in the city, using the system SAMBA bicycle .